seeniforu/Java-Automation-Framework/README.md

 - Tool is `Independent of Website` and also can adopt Major Changes in Webpage or in a Flow.
 Any Website can be Easily Automated with this Tool.
 - User can Start Automate by Pasting `Direct or Cookie URL`.
 - User can Start Writing `Own Testcases` using Existing Methods.
 - It has `Multi-Browser Execution`.
-Give Driver Path and Name of the Browser to Execute in `ProjectSettings.properties`.
+Give Name of the Browser in `ProjectSettings.properties`.
+- It has `Mobile View Execution` for Chrome.
+Give 'Yes' in `ProjectSettings.properties` for `MobileViewExecution` and Name of Mobile Model in `MobileModel`.
 - It has `HEADLESS MODE` Feature, If enabled in `ProjectSettings.properties`, User cannot see Driver Execution but you'll get all results Once execution is completed.
 - User Can Run Test in `INCOGNITO MODE` by Enabling It in `ProjectSettings.properties`.
 - User Can Setup their `Own PROXY` for Safe Execution in `ProjectSettings.properties`.
 - Everything is Logged using `Extent Report`, When Execution is Completed It'll Automatically open the Results in HTML Format.
 (In Console You can Find Path of the Result)
+  - `Warnings` - Fields Missed in properties file etc., and `Test Properties` are Logged in Every Report.
+  - It has `Screenshot` Method which Automatically adds screenshots in Reports.
+  - Error Occuring Pages are Captured by Default because it has Screenshot Method inside Log Error Method and Error Message also Logged.
 - `Element HighLight` during Exceution is available in all methods.
 The Given Xpath's Element is Highlighted, Useful when Reviewing Screenshots.
    - User can set `Custom Highlight Colour` in `ProjectSettings.properties`.
 - It has both Selenium based and My own methods of Element accessing using xpath, classname, id etc.,